tunaphish/blog/content/notes/inbox.md

 # [[how-do-you-live-a-life-with-no-regets]]
 # planned spontonaiety

+# biohacking
+biohacking in general seems like something I'd be interested in although I haven't given it a lot of research.
+I'm fairly wary of this kind of stuff though ever since 4 hour body, that book about daily routines that was actually just shilling for supplements.

+there's solid stuff that makes inherent sense. all the [[keystone-habits]] but I don't want to throw the baby out with the bathwater.

-# Using drugs to enhance creative endeavors.
+## Using drugs to enhance creative endeavors.
 1. 5-6-21 I was using edibles quite a bit this weekend and it really felt like it fueled my creative pursuits a lot.
 I had bursts of inspiration that I haven't had in a while for reaper and I was flying through thoughts that I've had in my mind for a long time and connecting ideas.
 2. some recent research I did into microdosing seems to support what I've been feeling.
 Maybe I can chat with zach a bit about this.

 # benefits of blogs as a media